THE RIGHT BANK

 The New Les Halles

-Famously called “the belly of Paris,” Les Halles was the city’s primary wholesale fruit, meat, and vegetable market for 8 centuries.
-The smock-clad vendors, beef carcasses, and baskets of vegetables all belong to the past, as the market was relocated to the suburb of Rungis in the early [‘]70s.
-In a fit of modernity, all the pretty 19th-century pavilions were torn down and in their place a weird, partly underground shopping mall was constructed around a giant hole in the ground: the Forum des Halles (1–7 rue Pierre-Lescot, 1st arrond.).
-Fortunately, in 2010, the city embarked on a massive renovation program to overhaul the shopping center and the surrounding gardens, which is why the entire area has been temporarily transformed into a construction zone.
-By the end of 2014, the whole thing will be covered by “the canopy,” an immense, undulating sheet of glass and metal that will gently float over the Forum.
+Famously called “the belly of Paris,” Les Halles was the city’s primary wholesale food market for 8 centuries.
+The smock-clad vendors, beef carcasses, and baskets of vegetables all belong to the past, as the market was relocated to the suburb of Rungis in the early 1970s.
+In a fit of modernity, all the pretty 19th-century pavilions were torn down, and in their place a weird, partly underground shopping mall was constructed: the Forum des Halles, 1–7 rue Pierre-Lescot, 1st arrond.
+In 2010, the city embarked on a massive renovation program to overhaul the shopping center and the surrounding gardens by building “the canopy,” an immense, undulating sheet of glass and metal that floats over the Forum.
 Despite its multi-million price tag, most Parisians complain that it’s unattractive, but it does house brand-new shops and restaurants (including Alain Ducasse’s Champeaux brasserie) and opens onto a wonderful, immense garden that sweeps across lawns and kids’ play areas over to 16th-century Eglise St-Eustache—a masterpiece of Gothic architecture.
 The underground will eventually get its makeover too, so some areas may be under construction.
 For info, visit www.parisleshalles.fr.

-Home to royalty and aristocracy between the 14th and 17th centuries, the Marais still boasts some remarkable architecture, some of it dating back to the Middle Ages.
-One of the few neighborhoods that was not knocked down during Baron Haussmann’s urban overhaul, its narrow streets are still lined with magnificent hôtels particuliers (such as mansions) as well as humbler homes from centuries past.
-The Pompidou Center is probably the biggest and most well-known attraction, but the Marais also harbors a wealth of terrific smaller museums, as well as the delightful Place des Vosges.
-Remnants of the city’s historic Jewish quarter can be found on rue des Rosiers, which has been invaded by chic clothing shops in recent years.
+Home to royalty and aristocracy between the 14th and 17th centuries, the Marais still boasts remarkable architecture, some of it dating back to the Middle Ages.
+One of the few neighborhoods that was not knocked down during Baron Haussmann’s urban overhaul, its narrow streets are lined with magnificent hôtels particuliers (mansions) as well as humbler homes from centuries past.
+The Pompidou Center and Musée Picasso are probably the biggest attractions, but the Marais also harbors a wealth of terrific smaller museums, as well as the delightful Place des Vosges.
+Remnants of the city’s historic Jewish quarter can be found on rue des Rosiers, which has been invaded by clothing shops in recent years.
 Nowadays, the real Jewish neighborhood is in the 19th arrondissement.

 The Bridges of Paris

 Despite its name (neuf means “new”), the Pont Neuf (Quai du Louvre to Quai de Conti) is the oldest bridge in Paris.
-The bridge was an instant hit when it was inaugurated by Henri IV in 1607 (its ample sidewalks, combined with the fact that it was the first bridge sans houses, made it a delight for pedestrians), and it still is.
+The bridge was an instant hit at its inauguration by Henri IV in 1607 (its ample sidewalks, combined with the fact that it was the first bridge sans houses, made it a delight for pedestrians), and it still is.
 For a quiet picnic spot, take the stairs by the statue of Henri IV (in the center of the span) down to the Square du Vert Galant.

 The Pont des Arts (Quai François Mitterrand to Quai de Conti) was originally constructed at the beginning of the 19th century.
-Delicately arching over the river, the iron pedestrian bridge was actually quite fragile, a fact that was confirmed when it was hit by a barge and collapsed in 1979.
-Fortunately for us, it was reconstructed.
-This is probably the most romantic bridge in the city—with its splendid view of the Ile de la Cité and its itinerant artists sketching along the railing—in spite of the fact that over-enthusiastic lovers attached so many locks to the railing that the barrier actually fell over and has now been replaced with plastic screens.
+Delicately arching over the river, the iron pedestrian bridge is still the most romantic bridge in the city—with its splendid view of the Île de la Cité and its itinerant artists sketching along the railing—in spite of the fact that over-enthusiastic lovers attached so many locks to the railing that the barrier actually fell over and has now been replaced with plastic screens.
 It’s best to avoid any symbolic gestures (like writing your names on a lock, attaching it to the railing, and throwing away the key) and opt for romantic selfies instead.

 A modern way to get from the Left to the Right bank is via the Passerelle Simone de Beauvoir (Quai de Bercy to Quai François Mauriac).
-A graceful pedestrian passage, the bridge consists of two arching bands of oak and steel, which somehow intertwine and cross the river without the support of a central pillar.
-The central lens-shaped structure was constructed by the Eiffel factory, which was founded by Gustave.
+A graceful pedestrian passage, the bridge consists of two arching bands of oak and steel, which intertwine and cross the river without the support of a central pillar.
+The central lens-shaped structure was constructed by the Eiffel factory (founded by Gustave).

 Incredibly, the small and lovely Pont Marie (Quai des Célestins to Quai d’Anjou–Ile St-Louis), composed of three gentle arches, was once loaded down by some 50 houses.
 The structure could not hold its charge, and during a flood in 1658, the Seine washed away two of its arches and 20 houses fell into the water.
 The tragedy, which claimed 60 lives, got city officials to thinking, and finally, in 1769, homesteading on bridges was outlawed.

-There are few places in this city that will fill you with the urge to belt out sappy show tunes like the butte (hill) of Montmartre.
+Few places in this city will fill you with the urge to belt out sappy show tunes like the butte (hill) of Montmartre.
 Admiring the view from the esplanade in front of the oddly Byzantine Basilique du Sacré-Coeur, you’ll feel like you have finally arrived in Paris, and that you now understand what all the fuss is about.
-Try to ignore the tour buses and crowds mobbing the church and the hideously touristy place du Tertre behind you and wander off into the warren of streets towards the place des Abbesses, or up rue Lepic where you’ll eventually stumble across the Moulin de la Galette and Moulin du Radet, the two surviving windmills (there were once 30 on this hill).
+Try to ignore the tour buses and crowds mobbing the church and the hideously touristy place du Tertre behind you and wander off into the warren of streets toward the place des Abbesses, or up rue Lepic, where you’ll eventually stumble across the Moulin de la Galette and Moulin du Radet, the two surviving windmills (of 30 that once stood on this hill).
 We have a walking tour on which will lead you to these less-touristed gems and others.

-While you can’t really point to any major tourist attractions in this area, this part of town is seriously up-and-coming, and has great nightlife and clothing stores for the young crowd.
-There are also some important historical sites: The French Revolution was brewed in the workshops of the Faubourg St-Antoine, and was ignited at the Place de la Bastille.
+While you can’t really point to any major tourist attractions in this area, this part of town is seriously up-and-coming, and has great nightlife and clothing stores, not to mention a booming restaurant scene.
+Some important historical sites are also here: The French Revolution was brewed in the workshops of the Faubourg St-Antoine and was ignited at the Place de la Bastille.
 The former stomping grounds of the medieval Knights Templar, the recently remodeled Place de la République is a potent symbol of the French Republic.